AdobeDocs/commerce-operations.en/help/configuration/cache/use-varnish-cache.md

   - **STORES** > **Settings** > **Configuration** > GENERAL > **Currency Setup**
   - **STORES** > **Settings** > **Configuration** > GENERAL > **Store Email Addresses**

-   When Magento detects such a change, a message displays informing you to refresh the cache.
+   When Commerce detects such a change, a message displays informing you to refresh the cache.

 - Maintaining a store (for example, adding or editing categories, prices, products, and promotional pricing rules).